odpi/egeria/open-metadata-resources/open-metadata-samples/README.md

 * [Open Metadata Security samples](open-metadata-security-samples) - illustrations of how to implement the Open Metadata Security Connectors.

-* [Postman REST API scripts for ODPi Egeria](postman-rest-samples) - collections of pre-canned calls to Egeria's REST APIs.
+* [Postman REST API scripts for ODPi Egeria](postman-rest-samples) - collections of pre-canned calls to Egeria's REST APIs using Postman.

+* [HTTP-Client REST API scripts for ODPi Egeria](postman-rest-samples) - collections of pre-canned calls to Egeria's REST APIs using the Jetbrains HTTP-client.